 Currently, Nevada is the only state in America that allows the exchange of sexual services for money.
 It might come as a surprise that Las Vegas is not one of the counties that permits such work.

 Currently, There Are At Least 20 Legal Establishments For Sexual Services

 If you happen to be in Nevada and are looking for a legal cathouse, you actually have quite a few options to choose from.
 While in previous decades, there were more than 30 of these establishments dotting the plains, there remains just around 20 in the 21st century, in both Northern and Southern Nevada.

-These sex houses range greatly in style, size, and price.
+These call houses range greatly in style, size, and price.
 Places like Sheri's Ranch markets itself more as a resort, with rooms, bars, a swimming pool, a tennis court, and more.
-Smaller, more themed brothels also exist, such as The Alien Cathouse, which has a bit of an Area 51 theme due to its proximity to that legendary site.
+Smaller, more themed call houses also exist, such as The Alien Cathouse, which has a bit of an Area 51 theme due to its proximity to that legendary site.
 Depending on where you go, you may find the cost of a "party" ranges from a couple hundred to well over a thousand dollars.